 One of the methods for supporting compliance with the arm’s length principle in the comprehensive transfer pricing documentation is an expert opinion.
 Conclusions drawn in such expert opinions should probably be contested by the tax authority by similar means.
 However, this would result in additional costs with an uncertain outcome, and experience shows that this is not how the tax administrator would usually react.

 It is therefore advisable to consider what supporting means the company can select to substantiate compliance with the arm’s length principle for intra-group transactions in the transfer pricing documents and what risks it will face.
-RSM TACOMA Valuation is experienced in preparing expert opinions on transfer prices and is prepared to assist you in this matter.
+RSM CZ Valuation is experienced in preparing expert opinions on transfer prices and is prepared to assist you in this matter.